SIDVJSINGH/Flask-App/readme.md

 # This application has a Docker Image on Docker Hub
-Try following command to run this on your local:
+Try following command to run this on your local after installing Docker Daemon:

 ```
 docker run sidvjsingh/flask_app:1.1